 The ground and wicket are still in excellent condition and compare favourably with any ground in Essex and in 2014 more land was leased from the Rankin family and a second pitch constructed in order that the 3rd XI could play at the home ground rather than at Great Wakering School where they had been for a number of years.

 The club now has three Saturday teams who compete in the Mid-Essex league, a Sunday team and a Midweek Evening League side.
-The colts currently consist of U15, U13, U11 and U9's teams and have been very successful over recent years winning a number of competitions.
+The colts currently consist of U15's, U13's, U11's and U9's teams and have been very successful over recent years winning a number of competitions.
+The club has been a strong supporter of the ECB initiative known as All Stars which has introduced children from 5 years old to the game and is one of the biggest All Stars centres in the County.

-The club also plays in friendly fixtures at home and runs an annual cricket week each year as well as a President's Day when past players return to play at the club.
+The club also plays in friendly fixtures at home and runs an annual cricket week each year as well as a President's Day when past players return to meet up at the club.